 Focus first on revisions that will have the most significant impact on the overall draft.
 What are the things that will help you improve most?
 Give those things high priority.

 You can think more broadly about all the feedback you’ve received – the “Additional Revision Notes” section near the bottom of the revision plan will allow you to write anything else you might need to keep in mind as you revise.
-This space is particularly helpful for addressing things you know you need to deal with but that might not have been addressed in the reviews of your writing.
 Think about insights you gained from: